 The Parent Command Center is a web-based portion of our JPAMS student information system that allows parents to login securely and view information about their child's attendance, discipline, class conduct, schedule, report cards, curriculum and assignment grades.
-To establish an account, parents are required to login to the Parent's Command Center and reqister as a new user.
+To establish an account, parents are required to login to the Parent's Command Center and register as a new user.
 The required fields are Last Name and Social Security Number.
-This is the PARENT'S LAST NAME as reported to the school and the LAST 5-DIGITS OF THE STUDENT'S SOCIAL SECURITY NUMBER, After reaistering, parents will access information using their username and passwords.
+This is the PARENT'S LAST NAME as reported to the school and the LAST 5-DIGITS OF THE STUDENT'S SOCIAL SECURITY NUMBER.
+After registering, parents will access information using their username and passwords.

 Register New User

-Step 1: Verification

-NOTE: All information below is asking for Pi about the PARENT/GUARDIAN registering to student's school
+Step 1: Verification NOTE: All Information below is asking for Ps about the PARENT/GUARDIAN registering th

-Cancel
+student's school the provided of the

+Canool

 Relationship : Required

 Last Name : Required

 First Name :

-Middle Name :
+Middle Nerro :

-PSN Number : Required
+P5N Number : Required

 Street Address :

 Address Line 2 : APT, Lot, Suite

-City:

-Davids .
-1.4
+City :

+State : LA w.

+Zip :

+Continue